dmwm/PHEDEX/Documentation/README/README-Deployment.txt

   X509_USER_PROXY
   ORACLE_HOME

+Ensure the following commands exist and work:

+  srmcp
+  grid-proxy-init
+  grid-proxy-info
+  myproxy-init
+  myproxy-get-delegation

+Of these, only srmcp comes with the RPMs.
+The rest you need to make available by installing appropriate grid middleware on the host.
+For LCG, this means installing the "UI" (user interface) environment.

 **********************************************************************
 ** Installing services

-*** File catalogue

-You need a POOL file catalogue for your site.
-The same catalogue should be shared for EVD files (and only EVD files) for both PubDB if you have one, and PhEDEx.
-It should be RDBMS-based, MySQL or ORACLE, not EDG RLS, XML or EGEE catalogue.

-The file catalogue does not need to be accessible from outside your site.
-Only programs from within your own site will ever access the catalogue.
-Do note that PhEDEx may under certain circumstances hit your file catalogue *very hard*.

-You need to create a database and at least one database account for the catalogue.
-To set up a MySQL catalogue on host "cathost":

- 1) Create user phedex (password: phedex), and database phedexcat
- 2) Load the schema and seed data from PHEDEX/Schema/FC-MySQL.sql

-Alternatively you can also try to automize the above steps by using "SetupPOOLFileCatalogue", which can be found in PHEDEX/Deployment.
-Just execute it without options or using -help to get usage informations.
-Beware, that although care was taken to not accidentally delete/destroy already existing databases, this tool should be use with caution !

 *** Certificate management

-To run the transfer agents, you need to have a grid certficate and be registered to the CMS VO.
+To run the transfer agents, you need to have a grid certficate and be registered to the CMS VO, including in VORMS.
 All transfers will take place using your own personal certificate.

-However if you like to, you can obtain a service certificate and use that to renew a personal proxy certificate.
+We recommend obtaining a service or host certificate, loading a long-lived personal proxy into myproxy, then using the service certificate to renew a short-lived proxy which is then used by the transfers.
+This is not easy to get right, mainly because myproxy generally gives useless error messages if anything happens to go wrong, but it does reduce operational burden considerably.

 If there will be only one person administering the agents at your site, it's simplest to use your personal certificate.
 We recommend